 Undergraduate Research Office

-The Holbrook Research Abroad Scholarship was established to support highly motivated students in any field of study with the opportunity to carry out an independent research project in a foreign country with the guidance of an OSU faculty member.
+The Holbrook Research Abroad Scholarship was established to support highly motivated students in any field of study with the opportunity to carry out an independent research project in a foreign country with the guidance of an Ohio State faculty member.
 Each year two awards of $3,500 will be awarded.
-To learn more please visit the Ohio State Undergraduate Research website.
+To learn more please visit their page on the Ohio State Office of Undergraduate Research and Creative Inquiry website.

 University Honors and Scholars Center

 Honors & Scholars Enrichment Grants